schatzlab/appliedgenomics2021/assignments/assignment1/README.md

 - Question 2.3.
 Make a scatterplot of the %GC of 100bp non-overlapping windows across the chromosome: x-axis = chromosome location, y-axis = (#G + #C) / 100.
 Only include windows that do not contain any Ns.
 - Question 2.4.
 Make a histogram of the number of bins of a given %GC: x-axis = %GC, y-axis = # bins with this %GC.
 You should use the same 100bp windows/bins as Q2.3 (i.e. windows that do not contain any Ns).
 - Question 2.5.
 Recall that Illumina sequencing performs poorly when the %GC is <= 30% or >= 65%.
 Based on what you saw in Q2.3 and 2.4, what fraction of those bins (that do not contain any Ns) do we expect to sequence poorly?
+- Question 2.6.
+Assuming the rest of the human genome has the same sequence composition as chromosome 22, how many bases of the human genome do we expect to sequence poorly?
+Hint: extrapolate the results from 2.5 to the size of the whole genome computed in 1.1.

 ### Hints